sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash signature check` - compare picklists and manifests

 Compare picklists and manifests across databases, and optionally output matches and missing items.
+In particular, `sig check` can be used to create standalone manifests for a subset of a large collection, using picklists.

 For example,
 ```